sap-tutorials/Tutorials/tutorials/abap-environment-s4hanacloud-service-consumption/abap-environment-s4hanacloud-service-consumption.md

        https://{host}:{port}/sap/opu/odata/sap/API_BUSINESS_PARTNER/$metadata
      ```

-     Login with you communication user and password to see your metadata.
+     Log in with you communication user and password to see your metadata.

       ![Download metadata for business partner](logon.png)